zhu-weijie/sync-sphere/dsa.md

         fast = fast.next.next
     return slow
 ```

+(25:19) The problem is simple on the surface.
+Given a linked list, return the middle node.
+And if the list has an even number of nodes, you return the second middle one.
+So for something like 0 points to 1, 1 to 2, 2 to 3, and 3 to 4, the middle is clearly two.
+But how do we find that efficiently in just one pass?
+Let's walk through the code and break it down.

 (25:47) We start by creating two pointers, slow and fast, and we set both of them to the head of the list.
 Now, here comes the magic.
 We enter a loop.
 And while fast and fast next are still valid, we do two things.
 We move fast two steps forward, and we move slow just one step forward.
 So, fast races ahead while slow walks at a steady pace.